 F.C.
-Barcelona president, Sandro Rosell imprisoned for 643 days, finally acquited
+Barcelona former president, Sandro Rosell imprisoned for 643 days, finally acquited

 Sports businessman and former FC Barcelona football club president Sandro Rosell was imprisoned without bail for 643 days, accused of money laundering offenses, before finally being acquitted.
 Rosell was imprisoned in May 2017, yet only achieved a conditional release after his first appearance in court, during the trial, on 27th February 2019.
 He was subsequently forced to give up his passport and was placed under strict orders not to leave Spain.